SewerynKaminski/defer/README.md

 # Perfect defer in C++

-defer delays code execution  to the exit of the scope.
+**defer** delays code execution to the exit of the scope.

+No more code duplication.

+No more not all paths covered.

+No more errors.

 Here's an example code in C++.
 ```